vdarks/ping_pong/README.txt

 A ping pong game made in Python.
-The .py version is a newer version of the game, since I've made changes since the .exe compilation.
+There is a .exe in case you don't have python installed in your computer.
 Feel free to modify the code and create a better game.